Global Self-Attention as a Replacement for Graph Convolution: Details of Ablated Variants

+We use the same hyperparameters for this variant as the ones used for original EGT (Table~\ref{tab:med_scale_spec_hyper}, Table~\ref{tab:large_scale_hyper}; $d_e$ denotes only the dimensionality of the input edge embeddings) except, $d_h=64$, $d_e=8$ for CIFAR10, and $d_h=80$, $d_e=8$ for ZINC are used to make the number of parameters comparable.

-\paragraph{EGT-Constrained:} Finally, we compare global self-attention to convolutional local self-attention based aggregation.
-To this end, we limit the self-attention process to the 1-hop neighborhood of each node.
-Also, we only keep track of the edge embeddings $e_{ij}$ in the edge channels if there is an edge from node $i$ to node $j$ or $i=j$ (self-loop).
+\textbf{EGT-Constrained:} EGT-Constrained is a convolutional variant of EGT which limits the self-attention process to the 1-hop neighborhood of each node.
+It only keeps track of the edge embeddings $e_{ij}$ in the edge channels if there is an edge from node $i$ to node $j$ or $i=j$ (self-loop).
 So, pairwise information corresponding to only the existing edges is updated by the edge channels.
-This architecture can be derived by taking the softmax in equation (\ref{eq:gating}) over $j\in \mathcal{N}(i)\cup \{i\}$ and limiting the aggregation process in equation (\ref{eq:agg}) to neighbors as:
+This architecture can be derived by taking the softmax over $j\in \mathcal{N}(i)\cup \{i\}$ while calculating the attention weights $\tilde{\mathbf{A}}_{ij}^{k,\ell}$ and limiting the aggregation process to neighbors as:

 Since this architecture is constrained to the existing edges we denote this as EGT-Constrained.
 It has the advantage that depending on the sparsity of the graph, it can have sub-quadratic computational and memory costs.
-However, it can be difficult to do sparse aggregation in parallel on the GPU.
+However, it can be difficult to perform sparse aggregation in parallel on the GPU.
 Instead of sparse operations, we used masked attention to implement this architecture for faster training on datasets containing smaller graphs because we can take advantage of highly parallel tensor operations.
-Architecturally, this variant is very similar to GT \cite{dwivediGeneralizationTransformerNetworks2020}.
-From the results in Table \ref{tab:ablation} and \ref{tab:zincsmallbig} we see that EGT-Constrained consistently benefits from inclusion of positional encodings.
-This verifies our statement that positional encodings are more important when we perform local aggregation because they serve to provide global information to the nodes.
-Also, we see that SVD based positional encodings perform equivalently or better than Laplacian eigenvectors even when we follow a convolutional aggregation pattern.
-Further, the results are better than GT, which uses a very similar architecture.
-This architecture achieves results that are equivalent or slightly below EGT on most datasets except CIFAR10 and ZINC.
-The results on these two datasets are better than that of EGT because EGT-Constrained uses the convolutional aggregation pattern as an inductive bias whereas EGT learns the best aggregation pattern from data which leads to overfitting.
-This is further evidenced by the fact that on the bigger ZINC-FULL dataset EGT-Constrained loses its advantage over EGT and performs slightly worse (Table \ref{tab:zincsmallbig}).
-This result suggests that given enough data, global self-attention based aggregation can outperform local self-attention based convolutional aggregation.